harriott/OS-ArchBuilds/QR.md

 - see `$Bash/bashrc-console`

 ### commands
+- no backwards search
-Quite a few don't work, and some crash the terminal...
+- Quite a few don't work, and some crash the terminal...

 #### commands that work
     /       -> search